Temporary lane or road closure

 2. Application form

 Complete the online application for temporary road occupation form and upload your supporting documents.
-Alternatively, you can complete a hard copy form.
+Alternatively, you can download the form and complete it.

 An Application/Notice to Work on Council Property will also be required if your proposal includes: